 If unemployment compensation has ended for a client, the terminated unemployment income that falls within the client’s initial cyclical month of application period must be counted.
 Since DUA is a verified upon receipt source, this is the only terminated income that must be counted.
 Case managers must also remove this income after it is used in the initial month of application.
 For more information regarding unemployment income ending, please see Processing Cases with Pandemic Unemployment Compensation.

 As a condition of eligibility, clients must apply for other benefits for which they may be eligible including but not limited to veteran’s benefits and workman’s compensation, as appropriate.
 You must follow the temporary procedures outlined below for applying for unemployment benefits at application.
-The only exception is the application for SSI benefits for EAEDC.
-At this time, no adverse action must be taken for failure to apply for SSI benefits.
+You must follow the procedures outlined in EAEDC COVID Procedures for Disability Verification Process for information on EAEDC clients who are required to apply for SSI.

-The only time a client can be approved for TAFDC prior to applying for unemployment benefits is if the client recently lost their unemployment benefits, and have subsequent employment income, but are no longer employed.
-If otherwise eligible, these cases should be approved immediately, even if there is pending claim in the DUA system.
-Staff must explain to clients that they must report when they start receiving unemployment benefits.
-The day after the case is approved, staff must check UI Online and if there is no claim pending or active, the worker must create a VC-1 for proof of application for unemployment.
+The day after the case is approved, you must check UI Online and if there is no claim pending or active, you must create a VC-1 for proof of application for unemployment.
 Click User Entered on the Verifications tab and click New, then choose Application for Other Benefits under Element.
 Select Unemployment Compensation under Value, and click the Mandatory radio button for TAFDC, and Save.
-The VC-1 must be centrally printed and narrative detailing the action taken.
+The VC-1 must be centrally printed, and a narrative completed detailing the action taken.
 If the client fails to apply for unemployment compensation by the VC-1 due date, the case must be closed for Fail to apply for other benefit(s), under the Reason category Noncooperation.